GINGER F. ZAIMIS

 She has appropriated, progressed and translated archetypes from the Classical and Hellenistic periods into her own poetic oeuvre embodying themes from philosophical to mythological tragedy(s) questioning the death of Alexander the Great to Aeschylus' Prometheus and Sophocles' Antigone.
 Works include: The

-, for Aristotle [4][5] Prometheus Rebound[6] and Therapy with Antigone.[7]
+Divine Inquisition, for Aristotle [4][5] Prometheus Rebound[6] and Therapy with Antigone.[7]
 Translations from the Ancient Greek to English verse include: Cleanthes' Hymn to Zeus[8] composed in sestina; Aristophanes Frogs; select portions of the Hippocratic Corpus and a work-in-progress entitled, Speaking Stoic: Unto Myself [9] from Marcus Aurelius' Meditations.

 RECEPTION AND RESPONSE